forrestxu123/Android-Framework-System-Design/aosp/google.md

 Telephony2gUpdater.java:
   - My comments about the code:
-    - goAsync()
+     - **Suggestions for Improvement:**

-  Calling goAsync() in onReceive()  keeps the broadcast active after returning from onReceive().
-However, even with this approach the system expects you to finish with the broadcast very quickly (under 10 seconds).
+     Regarding the use of goAsync() in onReceive(): Calling goAsync() in onReceive() keeps the broadcast active after returning from onReceive.
+However, even with this approach, the system expects you to finish with the broadcast very quickly (under 10 seconds).
+It does allow the app to move work to another thread to avoid glitching the main thread.
+I suggest considering scheduling a job with JobScheduler or WorkManager if the time cannot be controlled.

-  It does allow app to move work to another thread to avoid glitching the main thread. suggestion use Scheduling a job with the JobScheduler or workmanager if the time can no be controlled.
+    - **Suggestions for Removing Unnecessary Code:**

-    - the return of getCompleteActiveSubscriptionIdList() or getCompleteActiveSubscriptionIdList() all flaged as @NonNull, therfore "if (subscriptionInfoList == null) {...} "is not necessary. we can remove it.
-The best practice for setting the return in an API is to return empty values rather than null. it can avoid NullPointerExceptions.
+     The return of getCompleteActiveSubscriptionIdList() or getCompleteActiveSubscriptionIdList() is flagged as @NonNull.
+Therefore, "if (subscriptionInfoList == null) {...}" is not necessary and can be removed.
+The best practice for setting a collection return in an API is to return an empty collection rather than null.

  - Code Logic:
    - Two constructors:  The constructors initialize the following fields:
       - mExecutor: An Executor used to execute logic on a separate thread.